keyvank/tsp/src/1-compute.md

     pc += 1
 ```

-If you want to reach maximum speeds while running a Brainfuck program, it is also worth noting that Brainfuck can be directly transpiled to C, you'll just need to initialize some variables and then do these substitutions:
+If you want to achieve maximum speed when running a Brainfuck program, it’s worth noting that Brainfuck can be directly transpiled to C. You only need to initialize a few variables and then perform the following substitutions:

 ```clike
 unsigned char mem[30000] = {0};